-The Parts Functions Matrix offers an alternative possibility for anchoring Functions and/or Characteristics at System or Process Elements.
-Within this matrix the System / Process Elements from the specific Structure are located within the rows and the Functions / Characteristics are found within the columns.
-By a mouse-click within a cell of the matrix, a Function can be anchored to a System Element, for example.
+The Parts Functions Matrix offers an alternative possibility for anchoring functions and/or characteristics at system or process elements.
+Within this matrix the system / process elements from the specific structure are located within the rows and the functions / characteristics are found within the columns.
+By a mouse-click within a cell of the matrix, a function can be anchored to a system element, for example.

-Customer Requirements Editor
+Requirements Editor

-The Customer Requests Editor displays requests, e.g. from customers, suppliers, or from standard documents such as ISO/TS 16949, in a net similar to that used by the Function and Failure Net Editors.
+The Customer Requirements Editor displays requirements, e.g. from customers, suppliers, or from standard documents such as ISO/TS 16949, in a net similar to that used by the Function and Failure Net Editors.